-Antiresorptive Drugs.
-Antiresorptives include bisphosphonates, selective estrogen-receptor modulators (SERMs), and calcitonin.
+Antiresorptive Drugs: Antiresorptives include bisphosphonates, selective estrogen-receptor modulators (SERMs), denosumab, and calcitonin.
 Bisphosphonates are the standard drugs used for osteoporosis.
-Denosumab (Prolia) is a newer type of antiresorptive.
-These drugs block resorption (preventing bone break down), which slows the rate of bone remodeling, but they cannot rebuild bone.
+These drugs block resorption (preventing bone breakdown), which slows the rate of bone remodeling, but they cannot rebuild bone.
 Because resorption and reformation occur naturally as a continuous process, blocking resorption may eventually also reduce bone formation.

-Anabolic (Bone-Forming) Drugs.
-Drugs that rebuild bone are known as anabolics.
+Anabolic (Bone-Forming) Drugs: Drugs that rebuild bone are known as anabolics.
 The primary anabolic drug is low-dose parathyroid hormone (PTH), which is administered through injections.
 This drug may help restore bone and prevent fractures.
-PTH is still relatively new, and long-term effects are still unknown.
-Fluoride is another bone-building drug, but it has limitations and is not commonly used.
+PTH is relatively new, and its long-term effects are still unknown.

-- Any woman who has a T score of -2.5 or lower on a DXA scan
+- T score of -2.5 or lower on a DXA scan

-- Women who have a T score between -1 and -2.5 (indicates low bone density [osteopenia]) and a history of fractures
+- T score between -1 and -2.5 (indicates low bone density [osteopenia]) and a history of fractures

 - Oral bisphosphonates.
 These pills include alendronate (Fosamax, generic), risedronate (Actonel, generic), and ibandronate (Boniva, generic).
 Alendronate and risedronate are taken once a week.
 Ibandronate is available as a once-monthly pill.
 Risedronate is also available as a once-a-month pill and in a pill that contains calcium.
 Alendronate is available in a formulation that has vitamin D. Risedronate and alendronate are approved for both men and women.

-- Take the pill on an empty stomach in the morning with 6 - 8 ounces of water (not juice or carbonated or mineral water).
+- Take the pill on an empty stomach in the morning with 6 to 8 ounces of water (not juice or carbonated or mineral water).

 - After taking the pill, remain in an upright position.
-Do not eat or drink for at least 30 - 60 minutes.
-(Check your drug’s dosing instructions for exact time.)
+Do not eat or drink for at least 30 to 60 minutes.
+(Check your drug’s dosing instructions for the exact time.)

-- If you develop chest pain, heartburn, or difficulty swallowing, stop taking the drug and see your doctor.
+- If you develop chest pain, heartburn, or difficulty swallowing, stop taking the drug and see your health care provider.

 For the injectable drug zoledronic acid (Reclast), kidney failure is a rare but serious side effect.
-Zoledronic acid should not be used by patients with risk factors for kidney failure.
+Zoledronic acid should not be used by people who have risk factors for kidney failure.